fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 "Anything's possible, Hermeias.
 And it's also possible that I'm wrong.
 A child can also see a bogeyman in a chiton hung out to dry."

-"Then we must find out, Anax.
+"Then we must find out, Lord.
 We know what Alcides's fits are truly connected to --- which means one of the Tartarus-Possessed is in Thebes, or nearby.
 If we find him and question him, if we take him alive..."

 "Not alive.
 I prefer to question the dead --- they're more honest.
 But you're right, Hermeias.
 I only wanted you to say it aloud yourself.
 That Alcides has had no fits right now means nothing.
 If Junior drives his Cleaner toward feats, the Fallen will return the favor."